pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

         return {{Str = expand_hello_world}}

-    In order of preference, pandoc will look for lua filters in
+    In order of preference, pandoc will look for Lua filters in

      1. a specified full or relative path (executable or non-executable)